pahansen95/cogsys-lang/meta/design-and-theory.md

 - Develop the system model; articulate the system you are modeling & the desired side-effects of the model when work is applied.
 - Concurrently develop the software interface to the computational system or otherwise reuse an existing computational system.
 - Develop a computational representation of the system model by mapping the system model onto the computational system.
-  - If the system model cannot be mapped then iterate the framework.
+  - If the system model cannot be mapped then iterate from the start of the framework.
   - Otherwise the system model is ready to be executed.

 The general flow of these procedures follows: